techgalary/qwiklabs/gcp-challenge-labs/Create_and_Manage_AlloyDB_Instances_Challenge_Lab/GSP395lab.md

-export PROJECT_ID="QWIKLABS_PROJECT_ID"  # Replace with your Qwiklabs Project ID export PASSWORD="Change3Me"        # Replace with your password as needed export PRIMARY_INSTANCE_NAME="lab-instance"  # Replace with the instance name from Task 1 export READPOOL_INSTANCE_NAME=""   # Replace with the Readpool instance name from the lab export BACKUP_ID="SAMPLE-BACKUP_ID"  # Replace with the Backup ID provided in the lab export CPU_COUNT=2                 # Adjust the CPU count if necessary
+export PROJECT_ID="QWIKLABS_PROJECT_ID"  # Replace with your Qwiklabs Project ID export PASSWORD="Change3Me"        # Replace with your password as needed export PRIMARY_INSTANCE_NAME="lab-instance"  # Replace with the instance name from Task 1 export READPOOL_INSTANCE_NAME="lab-instance-rp1"   # Replace with the Readpool instance name from the lab export BACKUP_ID="lab-backup"  # Replace with the Backup ID provided in the lab export CPU_COUNT=2                 # Adjust the CPU count if necessary
 ```
 ### Task 1.
 Download and Execute the Script to Create Cluster and Instance ###